Absolutely Normal Chaos: Synopsis

 Mary Lou Finney is more than excited about her assignment to keep a journal over the summer.
 Not only does she have to keep a journal, but she must read the Odyssey.
-The Odyssey is continuously referenced within her own writing.
-She adds her own comments about the Odyssey that reference to her own life.
-As the novel unfolds, Mary Lou's cousin, Carl Ray stays with her family.
-Carl Ray does this in order to look for a job.
-As the novel progresses, Mary Lou learns about Carl Ray's difficulties in life and how he has struggled.
-After discovering this information, Mary Lou finds it easier to examine her struggles with her family, her friends, and herself.
+The Odyssey is continuously mentioned in her writing in reference to her own life.

+As the novel unfolds, Mary Lou's cousin, Carl Ray stays with her family in order to look for a job.
+As the novel progresses, Mary Lou learns about his difficulties in life and how he has struggled.
+She then finds it easier to examine her struggles with her family, her friends, and herself.

-Sharon Creech stated that the inspiration for this story was an occasion when, "I'd been living overseas (England and Switzerland) for about ten years, and I was sadly missing my family back in the States.
+Creech stated that the inspiration for this story was an occasion when "I'd been living overseas (England and Switzerland) for about ten years, and I was sadly missing my family back in the States.
 I thought I'd write a story about normal family chaos and that's how this began, with me trying to remember what it was like growing up in my family.
 Writing the story was a way for me to feel as if my family were with me, right there in our little cottage in England.".